 Items that cost less than $4, that have your name engraved permanently on them, and are regularly handed out (such as pens or other desktop items) are not considered gifts.
 Neither are promotional materials (such as display cases) considered gifts.

-An item that can be considered either a gift or entertainment is generally considered entertainment.
+An item that can be considered a gift or “entertainment” is usually considered entertainment.
 Packaged food to be consumed at a later date is treated as a gift.
 Tickets to a theater performance or sporting event which you do not attend with the customer can be treated as either a gift or entertainment, and you can change that treatment later by filing an amended return if you desire.
 If you go with the customer to the event, however, you must treat the cost of the tickets as an entertainment expense, not a gift.

 For deductions regarding the donation of any amount of money, a taxpayer must have proper documentation.
 This can be a bank record such as a cancelled check or credit card or bank statement, or a written communication from the charity.
 The record(s) should show the name of the charity and the date and amount of the donation.